-On the 5th December, 1990 the detainees were produced before the Court in terms of the court Order.
+On the 6th December, 1990 the detainess were produced before the Court in terms of the court Order.
 I had the opportunity to see them.
 Joseph Tsolo Phiri had wounds on both wrists and was limping.
-I did not ask him i why he was limping.
-Ts'ephe Ts'ephe had a large scar on left shoulder.
-I find it strange that in his opposing affidavit Mayor Matsime u does not explain to the Court the circumstances under which the detainees sustained those injuries which I saw and which are confirmed by Dr. Grobelaar of Makoanyane Military Hospital in his report annexed to the opposing affidavits as Annexure "A".
+I did not ask him had wounds on both wrists and was limping.
+I did not ask him had wounds on both wrists and was limping.
+I did not ask him had wounds on both wrists and was limping.
+Is ephe Ts'ephe had a large scar on left shouldar.
+I find it strange that in his opposing affidavit Mayor Matsime a does not explain to the Court the circumstances under which the detainees sustained those injuries which I saw and which are confirmed by Dr. Grobelaar of Makoanyone Military Hospital in his report annexed to the opposing affidavits as Appearer "A".
 His failure to explain the circumstances under which the detainees sustained the injuries is an indication that he is not being honest to the Court.
 I am satisfied that the detainees were assaulted and were in distress before the present applications were brought to Court.
 They are, therefore, entitled to costs.